swiftlang/swift-evolution/proposals/0289-result-builders.md

 * `buildExpression(_ expression: Expression) -> Component` is used to lift the results of expression-statements into the `Component` internal currency type.
 It is optional, but when provided it allows a result builder to distinguish `Expression` types from `Component` types or to provide contextual type information for statement-expressions.

-* `buildFinalResult(_ component: Component) -> Return` is used to finalize the result produced by the outermost `buildBlock` call for top-level function bodies.
-It is optional, and allows a result builder to distinguish `Component` types from `Return` types, e.g. if it wants builders to internally traffic in some type that it doesn't really want to expose to clients.
+* `buildFinalResult(_ component: Component) -> FinalResult` is used to finalize the result produced by the outermost `buildBlock` call for top-level function bodies.
+It is optional, and allows a result builder to distinguish `Component` types from `FinalResult` types, e.g. if it wants builders to internally traffic in some type that it doesn't really want to expose to clients.

 * `buildLimitedAvailability(_ component: Component) -> Component` is used to transform the partial result produced by `buildBlock` in a limited-availability context (such as `if #available`) into one suitable for any context.
 It is optional, and is only needed by result builders that might carry type information from inside an `if #available` outside it.